Epic Games takes its Apple App Store fight to Europe – TechCrunch

 It confirmed today that it has received a complaint by Epic Games against Apple.
 “We will assess it based on our standard procedures,” a Commission spokesperson told us.

-Epic’s argument is that Apple is denying Fortnight users on iOS a choice between Apple payment and Epic direct payment — claiming savings would be passed to direct purchasers (although Epic of course stands to gain money if it can open up a channel that bypasses Apple’s cut on in-app payments).
+Epic’s argument is that Apple is denying Fortnight users on iOS a choice between Apple payment and Epic direct payment — claiming savings would be passed to direct purchasers (although Epic of course stands to gain money if it can open a channel that bypasses Apple’s cut on in-app payments).

-Epic has also tried to push Apple to let it operate an Epic Games Store on iOS — a move Apple refused, citing the “exacting standards for security, privacy, and content” which it argues are predicated on the App Store rules (although Apple’s claims of curation equaling ‘quality’ don’t always live up to the reality of what it allows to operate on its App Store).
+Epic has also tried to push Apple to let it operate an Epic Games Store on iOS — a move Apple refused, citing the “exacting standards for security, privacy, and content” which it argues are predicated on the App Store rules (although Apple’s claims of curation equaling “quality” don’t always live up to the reality of what it allows to operate on its App Store).

 Back in 2019, Apple also launched its own gaming distribution service, Apple Arcade — a pure-play content play that offers access to new and exclusive games playable across Apple’s device ecosystem.

-That move was perhaps the straw the broke the camel’s back vis-a-vis Epic Games deciding to go all in on an antitrust brawl with Apple.
+That move was perhaps the straw that broke the camel’s back vis-à-vis Epic Games deciding to go all in on an antitrust brawl with Apple.
 (Its blog post references Apple Arcade, and notes that Apple has barred competitors, including itself, from doing the same).

 It’s worth noting that Epic has also squared up to Google, which similarly takes a cut of in-app payments of Android apps distributed via its Play Store — and which also removed Fortnight from the Play Store last year.

-However Google’s Android platform allows sideloading of third party apps and alternative app stores, arguably making it harder to make an antitrust case stick vs the tighter restrictions applied by Apple.
+However, Google’s Android platform allows sideloading of third-party apps and alternative app stores, arguably making it harder to make an antitrust case stick versus the tighter restrictions applied by Apple.

-At the same time, though, Android dominates smartphone marketshare — while Apple’s cut of the global market is less than a fifth.
+At the same time, though, Android dominates smartphone market share — while Apple’s cut of the global market is less than a fifth.